 ABSTRACT

 Elongated chain-like aggregates have been observed in cirrus cloud anvils produced by electrified thunderstorms.
-Cloud chamber experiments have also been able to generate chain aggregates while applying strong electric fields (> 60 kV m-1) and ice crystal concentrations between 3.0 x 106 – 4.0 x 106 m-3 in a range of temperatures.
+Cloud chamber experiments have also been able to generate chain aggregates while applying strong electric fields (> 60 kV m-1) to environments with ice crystal concentrations between 3.0 x 106 – 4.0 x 106 m-3 and over a range of temperatures.
 Airborne field campaigns have observed chain aggregates (varying in crystal habits) in tropical, subtropical, and continental convection-induced, cirrus cloud anvils.
-It is believed that the cloud electric fields play an important role in the development in chain aggregates as well as other microphysical parameters.
-Exactly where and how the chain aggregation process is occurring in the thunderstorm is not well understood, which inhibits their representation in atmospheric cloud models.
-Not accounting for chain aggregates in atmospheric cloud models causes inaccuracies of the radiative transfer properties of cirrus anvils.
-Furthermore, the absence of these relatively large particles in atmospheric cloud models have important implications when determining supersonic projectile trajectories that intersect cirrus cloud anvils.
-During the CapeEx19 field campaign on 3 August 2019 near Melbourne, Florida, the North Dakota Citation II Research Aircraft sampled through convection-induced, cirrus cloud anvils in order to gain a better understanding of the chain aggregation process.
-The objective is to utilize the newly acquired, state-of-the-art, in-situ observations made in the convection-induced, cirrus anvil regions of Florida thunderstorms to determine the degree that chain aggregation is occurring.
-Results from this study suggest that chain aggregate is possible occurring in multiple locations in the thunderstorm.
-Furthermore, this study suggests that chain aggregation is possibly continuing in convection-induced, cirrus cloud anvils.
+While it is believed that electric fields are important for chain aggregate formation, exactly where and how the chain aggregation process occurs with thunderstorm is not well understood, which inhibits inclusion in cloud models.
+Not having chain aggregates in models causes inaccuracies to cloud radiative transfer properties.
+Furthermore, chain aggregates are important to consider for supersonic flight.

+To better understanding of the chain aggregation process, the North Dakota Citation II Research Aircraft sampled convection-induced, cirrus clouds during the 3 August 2019 CapeEx19 field campaign flight.
+The aircraft flight’s in-situ observations are analyzed to determine the degree that chain aggregation is occurring within cirrus cloud anvils.
+While chain aggregate is likely occurring in multiple locations; the in-situ observations indicate .

 CHAPTER I